senyor/peerio-desktop/.github/PULL_REQUEST_TEMPLATE.md

 ## Repository owner

-- [ ] Breaking changes are applied correctly.
 - [ ] At least one approved code review exists.
 - [ ] Approved tester review exists and was done after last code changes.
 - [ ] CI build and tests passed.